 You could also consider offering a cash bar, or serving no alcohol at all.

-Joel, one of the producers on The Clark Howard Show, got married back in 2011.
-He and his bride Emily staged a very inexpensive wedding, working within the $12,000 budget from her parents.
+A member of Team Clark got married back in 2011.
+He and his bride staged a very inexpensive wedding, working within the $12,000 budget from her parents.

 (If you do opt for real flowers, ask the florist if you can buy the vessels in which to display them yourself.
 That could be a savings of $20 or $30 per vase or bowl right there if you find ones you like at a discount store.)

 They liked the creativity behind the whole process and the saving money part just kind of fell in line with that.
 For their rehearsal dinner, they opted for catered BBQ and kept prices down that way.

 Again, Pinterest is an amazing place to get ideas for DIY wedding projects.

 Sheet Cake From a Supermarket Is a Money-Saver

 A sheet cake rather than a multi-tiered cake will net you a big savings.
 Top off those savings by buying the sheet cake at Costco, Target or another grocery store bakery.